-This yogurt pie recipe isn’t anything new, but most make yogurt pie with jello packets.
+This yogurt pie recipe isn’t anything new, but most make yogurt pies with jello packets.
 As you can see, that’s not how I get down.
 Since my side of the family doesn’t eat animal gelatin or jello, I make my yogurt pie without jello.
-Also, my husband’s buddy Mark is a vegetarian, so that’s probably why this pie called to him.
+Also, my husband’s buddy Mark is a vegetarian, so that’s probably why this pie is called to him.
 Probably.
 SNORT.

 This made my version of yogurt pie a dessert I could serve to anyone, as long as they weren’t vegan.
 So, give this version a try if you’re serving it to a crowd.

 Ready to try this no-bake pie recipe?
 Let’s go!

 1 graham cracker pie shell (or make your own with leftover cereal!)

 2 6ounce containers of your favorite yogurt flavor

 Take one-third of the whipped topping and stir together with the yogurt.